Easy Thai Pumpkin Curry

 - Cook on high for 3 hours or until chicken is cooked through and chickpeas are tender.

-Dietary Options for This Instant Pot Pumpkin Curry
+Substitutions for This Instant Pot Pumpkin Curry

-This recipe can be easily modified to meet special dietary needs whether it be vegan, vegetarian, paleo, keto etc.
+This recipe can be easily modified to meet special dietary needs whether it be vegan, vegetarian, paleo, keto, etc.

-To make Vegan or Vegetarian Pumpkin Chickpea Curry:
+To make Vegan or Vegetarian Chickpea Curry:

-To make Whole30, Paleo Pumpkin CHicken Curry:
+To make Paleo Chicken Curry:

-How to Serve Thai Chicken Pumpkin Curry
+How to Serve Chicken Curry

-Additionally, nice crusty piece of bread also pairs really nicely with the curry so you can soak up all the curry goodness to the very last drop.
+Additionally, a nice crusty piece of bread also pairs really nicely with the curry so you can soak up all the curry goodness to the very last drop.

 This is also a great opportunity to sneak in extra veggies since the curry makes them so tasty!

-Tips for the Best Pumpkin Curry Recipe
+Tips for the Best Chicken Curry Recipe

 1. Full Fat Coconut Milk

-Use full fat canned coconut milk- adds to the richness of the curry.
+Use full-fat canned coconut milk- adds to the richness of the curry.

 2. Starch in Chicken marinade